Deep packet inspection: Quality of service

 DPI can be used against net neutrality.

 Applications such as peer-to-peer (P2P) traffic present increasing problems for broadband service providers.
 Typically, P2P traffic is used by applications that do file sharing.
 These may be any kind of files (i.e. documents, music, videos, or applications).
 Due to the frequently large size of media files being transferred, P2P drives increasing traffic loads, requiring additional network capacity.
 Service providers say a minority of users generate large quantities of P2P traffic and degrade performance for the majority of broadband subscribers using applications such as e-mail or Web browsing which use less bandwidth.
 Poor network performance increases customer dissatisfaction and leads to a decline in service revenues.

 DPI allows the operators to oversell their available bandwidth while ensuring equitable bandwidth distribution to all users by preventing network congestion.
 Additionally, a higher priority can be allocated to a VoIP or video conferencing call which requires low latency versus web browsing which does not.
 This is the approach that service providers use to dynamically allocate bandwidth according to traffic that is passing through their networks.

 Tiered services

 Mobile and broadband service providers use DPI as a means to implement tiered service plans, to differentiate "walled garden" services from "value added", "all-you-can-eat" and "one-size-fits-all" data services.
-By being able to charge for a "walled garden", per application, per service, or "all-you-can-eat" rather than a "one-size-fits-all" package, the operator can tailor their offerings to the individual subscriber and increase their average revenue per user (ARPU).
-A policy is created per user or user group, and the DPI system in turn enforces that policy, allowing the user access to different services and applications.